AndreRudolph/impulsephp-doc/docs/server/events.md

 <h4><a id="components">Components</a></h4>

+Components can themselfes register as event listener in the same way as controllers by one exception.
+Listen attributes are currently not implemented for components but will be in future.

 <h4><a id="global-listener">Global listener</a></h4>

 Very complex web applications may consist of many different, independent sections that are losely connected to each other conceptually.
 Sometimes, when something happens in one section, e.g. a record will be updated, other sections might be interested in listening to this event and update themselfes accordingly.